polchky/todo-backend-nodejs-hapi/README.md

 #todo-backend-nodejs-hapi

-A [todo backend](http://todobackend.com) written in Python with Node.js and Hapi.
+A [todo backend](http://todobackend.com) written in Javascript with Node.js and Hapi.

 Once you install the application, navigate to http://localhost:5000/doc.